Low-regularity Seiberg-Witten moduli spaces on manifolds with boundary: Introduction

 \paragraph{Notations.} In this article we use the notation \(L^p_k\) for Sobolev spaces of regularity \(k\), in accordance with the literature in gauge theory and Floer theory in low dimensional topology.
 These are often denoted by \(W^{k,p}\) or \(H^{k,p}\) or, when \(p=2\), simply by \(H^k\).

 All manifolds are assumed to be smooth, submanifolds to be smoothly embedded, and manifolds with boundary to have smooth boundary.

 \paragraph{Acknowledgments.} I would like to express gratitude to my graduate advisor Tom Mrowka for his encouragement, support and sharing many insights on geometry, topology and analysis.
-I would like to thank Maciej Borodzik and Michał Miśkiewicz for helpful comments on a~draft of this paper.
+I would like to thank Maciej Borodzik and Michał Miśkiewicz for helpful comments on a~draft of this paper, and an~anonymous referee for pointing out an~innacuracy in the statement of \namedref{thm:low-regularity}.

 Most results of this paper have been part of the author's Ph.D. thesis \cite{Suw2020}, although the proofs have been revised and some results have been generalized.
 In particular, \cite{Suw2020} does not consider \(4\)\hyp{}manifolds with more than two boundary components, or the general split Coulomb slice on them.